welldonestudio/welldonestudio.github.io/docs/sending-transaction/ethereum.md

 };
 ```

 To complete the transaction, follow the steps outlined below.
 A faucet is required to transmit a transaction.
-[The following URL](https://www.allthatnode.com/faucet/ethereum.dsrv) will send you a tap of the Ethereum testnet token.
+[The following URL](https://www.allthatnode.com/faucet/ethereum.dsrv) will send you a tap of the Ethereum Ropsten testnet token.

 ```jsx live
 function sendTransaction() {